Updates: 3/20/25

 - Even my hubby, who always says salad never fills him up, begs for this salad!

 - Pasta: I like ditalini pasta.
-Be sure to cook the pasta in well-salted water (I add 2 tablespoons of table salt to the pasta water).
+Cook it in well-salted water (I add 2 tablespoons of table salt to the pasta water) and drain it well.

 - Onions: I use green onions, aka scallions.